zooniverse/aggregation-for-caesar/README.md

  - The workflow dump: The `Request new workflow export` button from the lab's `Data Export` tab

 ## Extracting data
-Note: this only works for the drawing tool's point data at the moment Use the command line tool to extract your data into one flat `csv` file for each extractor used:
+Note: this only works for question tasks and the drawing tool's point data at the moment

+Use the command line tool to extract your data into one flat `csv` file for each extractor used:
 ```bash
 usage: extract_panoptes_csv.py [-h] [-v VERSION] [-H] [-o OUTPUT]